Rooftop solar power: Cost trends

 A report released in June 2018 by the Consumer Energy Alliance that analyzed U.S. solar incentives, showed that a combination of federal, state and local incentives, along with the declining net cost of installing PV systems, has caused a greater usage of rooftop solar across the nation.
 According to Daily Energy Insider, "In 2016, residential solar PV capacity grew 20 percent over the prior year, the report said.
 The average installed cost of residential solar, meanwhile, dropped 21 percent to $2.84 per watt-dc in the first quarter of 2017 versus first quarter 2015."
 In fact, in eight states the group studied, the total government incentives for installing a rooftop solar PV system actually exceeded the cost of doing so.

-In 2019, the national average cost in the United States, after tax credits, for a 6 kW residential system was $2.99/W, with a typical range of $2.58 to $3.38.
+As of 2026, the average cost of a residential rooftop solar system in the United States is approximately $2.60 per watt before incentives, or roughly $31,000 for a typical 12 kW system.

 Due to economies of scale, industrial-sized ground-mounted solar systems produce power at half the cost (2 c/kWh) of small roof-mounted systems (4 c/kWh).